jairoegc/muon-daq/README.md

 ## Prerequisites

-This project was designed on Vivado 2019.1 under Windows 10.<p>
+This project was designed on Vivado 2019.1 under Windows 10.

-The FPGA used for this desing is a TRENZ TE0712-02 mounted on a TE0703-06 board.<p>
+The FPGA used for this desing is a TRENZ TE0712-02 mounted on a TE0703-06 board.

 ## Vivado Project Rebuild

-To rebuild this project, open Vivado TCL Console, and type the following lines:<p>
+To rebuild this project, open Vivado TCL Console, and type the following lines:

-* cd "path_to_build.tcl/"<p>
+* cd "path_to_build.tcl/"
-* source buidl.tcl<p>
+* source buidl.tcl

 ## Author